Prince-AppDev/Mystic-Realms/README.md

 ## 👨‍💻 About

 Hi!
-I'm Krishna, a final year student passionate about Android development.
+I'm Prince, a final year student passionate about Android development.
 This project is part of my Kotlin learning journey before moving to Android Studio